jackmcarthur/bgw_quick_start/README.md

 * By default, BerkeleyGW assumes that systems have a band gap.
 For metallic systems, specify `screening_metal` in `Sigma`, `Kernel,` and `Absorption` to treat the q->0 limit of the dielectric function correctly.
 * ** need to check with other developers: Kernel and Absorption have the `screening_metal` flag in the documentation, but BSE calculations on metals are said not to be supported.
 * Be aware that metals/semimetals require much denser k-grids than semiconductors/insulators to converge the Fermi surface.
 See the literature; a 16x16x16 k-grid is a typical starting point for some simple metals.
 * `Inteqp` may not work for metals, making it difficult to obtain a plottable bandstructure.
-You can try the flag `unrestricted_transformation` for a possible workaround, manually sample points from the `eqp1.dat` grid, or use Wannier90 instead to interpolate the bandstructure; see the [sig2wan utility](http://manual.berkeleygw.org/4.0/sig2wan-input/).
+You can try the flag `unrestricted_transformation` for a possible workaround, manually sample points from the `eqp1.dat` grid, or use Wannier90 instead to interpolate the bandstructure; see the [sig2wan utility](http://manual.berkeleygw.org/4.0/sig2wan-input/) and [a provided example](https://github.com/BerkeleyGW/BerkeleyGW-examples/tree/master/DFT/silicon).
 * BerkeleyGW 4.0 allows for occupation smearing in metals to be used in the `Epsilon` and `Sigma` calculations.
 Setting `wfng_occupation = .true.` in `pw2bgw.inp` is recommended to write the smeared occupations used by QE to the `WFN` file, then no other flags are needed in `Epsilon` and `Sigma`.
 You can also have BerkeleyGW recalculate its own broadening and/or modify the Fermi level by setting `occ_broadening` and `fermi_level_absolute`; see `Epsilon` documentation.
 * The dielectric function in metals may differ significantly from those predicted in plasmon-pole approximations.
 Full-frequency calculations are recommended; they are rigorously correct in these cases.
+* Although dense k-grids and full-frequency calculations have a large additional cost, this is slightly offset since QP energies in metals converge with fewer bands in `Epsilon`/`Sigma`, often 300-500 for small systems.
+This is because the screening is dominated by a small number of mostly intraband transitions.

 #### Systems with implicit doping
 * The Fermi level in all input files can be set with `fermi_level [value in eV]`.
 Higher k-point sampling may be needed to resolve the Fermi surface in the presence of doping, and plasmon-pole approximations may be inadequate; full-frequency GW calculations may be necessary.
 Recent work by [Champagne et al.](https://pubs.acs.org/doi/10.1021/acs.nanolett.3c00386) may be helpful.